Fix your diet without changing the foods you eat. Post updated: August 18th, 2019

 Try and avoid keeping important papers or documents in this drawer

-Brian and other Cornell University researchers discovered that women eat twice as much Hershey Kisses when they’re in clear containers versus when they are in opaque containers on their desk.
+Brian and other Cornell University researchers discovered that women eat twice as much Hershey Kisses when they’re in clear containers versus when they are in opaque containers on their desks.
 They ate even fewer when the candies were at least 6 feet away from them.
 (2)

 B. Place a small bowl of fruit or 1 piece of fruit on top of your desk.